Oscar Gonzalez Preview, Player Props: Guardians vs. Tigers

 Oscar Gonzalez At The Plate

-- Gonzalez has six doubles, two triples, a home run and five walks while hitting .238.
+- Gonzalez has six doubles, two triples, a home run and five walks while batting .238.

-- Gonzalez has reached base via a hit in 21 games this season (of 39 played), and had multiple hits in seven of those games.
+- In 53.8% of his 39 games this season, Gonzalez has picked up at least one hit.
+He's also had seven multi-hit games.

-- Gonzalez has driven in a run in six games this year (15.4%), including two games with multiple runs batted in.
+- Gonzalez has driven in a run in six games this season (15.4%), including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.